 Hormone Levels During Perimenopause

-Hormones are major drivers of fertility, and understanding more about them can help you make informed choices.
+Hormones6 are major drivers of fertility, and understanding more about them can help you make informed choices.

-There are generally four phases of perimenopause:
+There are generally four phases7 of perimenopause:

-1. Very Early perimenopause: When periods are still regular, but symptoms are just starting to appear.
+- Very Early perimenopause: When periods are still regular, but symptoms are just starting to appear.

-2. Early perimenopause: Characterized by transitioning into irregular menstrual cycles.
+- Early perimenopause: Characterized by transitioning into irregular menstrual cycles.

-3. Late perimenopause transition: When the cycles are exceeding 60 days.
+- Late perimenopause transition: When the cycles are exceeding 60 days.

-4. Late perimenopause: Characterized by even more sporadic menstrual cycles, missed periods, and increased symptoms (as described below) and is the final 12 month stretch before you enter menopause.
+- Late perimenopause: Characterized by even more sporadic menstrual cycles, missed periods, and increased symptoms (as described below) and is the final 12 month stretch before you enter menopause.

 The reduced number of eggs also coincides with an increase in follicle-stimulating hormone (FSH) and a decrease in anti-mullerian hormone (AMH).
 AMH is used to assess ovarian reserve or how many eggs are available for fertilization, so lower circulating levels can indicate reduced fertility.

-FSH stimulates follicles in the ovary to release an egg for fertilization, but it also triggers estrogen production.
+FSH stimulates9 follicles in the ovary to release an egg for fertilization, but it also triggers estrogen production.
 As the number of follicles decreases and estrogen levels drop as a woman approaches menopause, more FSH is released as the body tries to compensate for losses.

 Can You Get Pregnant During Perimenopause?